-To further the department's ability to ensure the correct treatments are being done at the right time during an asset's life cycle and then see the long-term results of this approach, IDOT has implemented an Enterprise Asset Management System.
-As the districts begin to use the system, they will be able to see the best treatments for an asset as well as the optimal mix of projects to obtain the most benefit for the cost.
+To further the department's ability to ensure the correct treatments are being done at the right time during an asset's life cycle and then see the long-term results of this approach, IDOT is implementing an Enterprise Asset Management System.
+Once the system is in use, the districts will be able to see the best treatments for an asset as well as the optimal mix of projects to obtain the most benefit for the cost.